noiseprotocol/noise_spec/noise.md

 The responder sends back its own ephemeral public key.
 Then a DH is performed and the output is hashed into `ck`, which is the final shared key from the handshake.
 Note that a cleartext payload is sent in the first handshake message, and an encrypted payload is sent in the response handshake message.
+The application may send whatever payloads it wants.

 The responder can send its static public key (under encryption) and authenticate itself via a slightly different pattern: